City Crime Score

 Frequently Asked Questions

-What is the crime rate in Edgewood?
+What types of crime are most common in Edgewood?

-What are the safest neighborhoods in Edgewood?
+What are the safest areas in and around Edgewood?

-Is Edgewood a good place to live?
+Is Edgewood a good place to live given its crime grade?

 Surrounding Cities